ivancuric/js-perf/README.md

 - Apps became interactive in 8 seconds on desktop (using cable) and 16 seconds on mobile (Moto G4 over 3G)
 - At the median, developers shipped 410KB of gzipped JS for their pages

-Feeling depressed?
-Angry?
+Feeling sufficiently frustrated?
 Good.
-Let's get to work.
+Let's get to work and fix the web. ✊

 ## Context is everything

 You might have noticed that the bottleneck is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA5NjIwODMzXX0=
+eyJoaXN0b3J5IjpbMzM1MjY1MjI2XX0=
 -->